channel-io/bezier-react/.changeset/witty-pans-clean.md

 )
 ```

-The changes also apply to other components that use `Stack` internally, and there are a few changes.
+The changes also apply to other components that use `Stack` internally, and there are a few breaking changes.

-- `RadioGroup` component no longer supports `as` prop.
-- `ButtonGroup` component now extends the interfaces of new `Stack`.
-It no longer supports `as` prop.
-- `FormGroup` component now extends the interfaces of new `Stack`.
-It no longer supports `as` prop.
+- `RadioGroup`, `ButtonGroup`, `FormGroup` no longer support `as` prop.